Mohsan57/Mohsan57/README.md

 ## About Me

 I am a passionate Software Engineer with experience in Python and Backend Development.
-I love solving complex problems and contribuzting to innovative solutions.
+I love solving complex problems and contributing to innovative solutions.
 My expertise extends to NLP, ML, and Computer Vision technologies.

 - 📧 Email: mohsanyaseen.dev@gmail.com
 - 💼 LinkedIn: [LinkedIn Profile](https://www.linkedin.com/in/mohsan-yaseen)